raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

   > Primary key fingerprint: ...
   ```

+### Timestamp check

-* The binary checksum file is timestamped on the Bitcoin blockchain via OpenTimestamps, proving that the file existed prior to some point in time.
+* The binary checksum file is timestamped on the Bitcoin blockchain via the [OpenTimestamps protocol](https://opentimestamps.org/){:target="_blank"}, proving that the file existed prior to some point in time.
 Let's verify this timestamp.
 On your local computer, download the checksums file and its timestamp proof:
   *  https://bitcoincore.org/bin/bitcoin-core-23.0/SHA256SUMS
   *  https://bitcoincore.org/bin/bitcoin-core-23.0/SHA256SUMS.ots
 * In your browser, open the [OpenTimestamps website](https://opentimestamps.org/){:target="_blank"}